Vinovest provides an easy way for individuals to invest in physical bottles of wine, enabling you to drink or take profits.

 What is Vinovest?

-Founded in 2020, Vinovest is an alternative investment platform that provides access to everyday investors like you and me the ability to invest in rare wines.
+Founded in 2020, Vinovest is a fine wine investing platform that provides access to non-accredited and accredited investors to the ability to invest in physical bottles of investment-grade wine.

-Historically, high operational costs, lack of transparency, and low volume made this asset class only available to the ultra-wealthy, but Vinovest aims to change that by offering portfolios starting individuals to invest in actual wine bottles starting at just $1,000.00
+Historically, high operational costs, lack of transparency, and low volume made this alternative asset class only available to the ultra-wealthy.
+Vinovest aims to change that by offering wine portfolios with a low minimum investment.

 The company’s co-founder and CEO is Anthony Zhang, a repeat entrepreneur.
 He founded and sold two companies before starting Vinovest.